 Moraine Lake Lodge Accommodation

 The Moraine Lake Lodge is open from early June to early October.
-It does cost upwards of $1000 per night.
+It does cost upwards of $1000 per night, but hey, at least it comes with a free canoe rental!
 You can find a cafe, restaurant, and gift shop at the lodge.
 Note there is no camping at Moraine Lake.

 Frequently Asked Moraine Lake Questions